chengfzy/CPlusPlusStudy/README.md

 Some C++ syntax demo
 1. syntax01_move    \
     Some code for `std::move`.
-1. syntax02_dataSize\
+1. syntax02_dataSize    \
-    print the data size and give a reference when to use `const&` and value parameters in function
+    Print the data size and give a reference when to use `const&` and value parameters in function
+1. syntax03_stringSplit \
+    Split string using C++11.

 ## std::thread
 1. thread01_HelloWorld  \